SuperOfficeDocs/superoffice-docs/docs/onsite-setup/web-client/debug.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: debug_web_client       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: debug_web_client
-description: Debug Web client # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Debug Web client
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto              # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite              # cloud or onsite
+so.envir: onsite
-so.client: web              # online, web, win, pocket, or mobile
+so.client: web
 ---

 # Debug Web client

 Enable debug for Sales & Marketing Web client or Remote WebServices.
 When locating problems in Sales & Marketing Web client, Service, Pocket CRM, or any other tool that use SuperOffice Remote WebServices (NetServer).

-You can enable the debugging in a SuperOffice application which configures Web installation and/or NetServer and is called Product Configurator.
+You can enable the debugging in a SuperOffice application that configures Web installation and/or NetServer and is called Product Configurator.
 There are two ways how you can start it - from the Windows Start menu and directly from the installation directory.

 ## From the Start menu